 - 4 celery stalks, diced

 - 1 medium green or red bell pepper, diced

-- 1 teaspoon each: paprika, dried oregano, dried basil
+- 1 teaspoon each: sweet or smoked paprika, dried oregano, dried basil

 - Salt and freshly ground pepper to taste

 - Dried hot red pepper flakes or hot sauce to taste

 - Bring 2½ cups water to a simmer in a saucepan.
 Stir in the rice; cover and cook at a gentle, steady simmer until the water is absorbed, about 35 minutes.

 - Slice the sausage links ¼ inch thick.
 Heat just enough of the oil to lightly coat the bottom of a large, nonstick skillet.
 Cook the sliced sausages ver medium-high heat, gently turning them until all sides are golden brown.
 Remove from the heat and set aside until needed.

 - Heat the remaining oil in the same skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic, celery, and bell pepper, and continue to sauté until all the vegetables are lightly browned.